pearcej/cppds/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

        :answer_c: O(log n)
        :answer_d: O(n^3)
        :correct: c
-       :feedback_a: Look carefully at the loop variable i.
+       :feedback_a: No. Look carefully at the loop variable i.
 Notice that the value of i is cut in half each time through the loop.
 This is a big hint that the performance is better than O(n)
-       :feedback_b: Check again, is this a nested loop?
+       :feedback_b: No. Check again, is this a nested loop?
-       :feedback_d: Check again, is this a nested loop?
+       :feedback_c: Right!
+The value of i is cut in half each time through the loop so it will only take log n iterations.
-       :feedback_c: The value of i is cut in half each time through the loop so it will only take log n iterations.
+       :feedback_d: No. Check again, is this a nested loop?

        Given the following code fragment what is its Big-O running time?